infominer33/infominer33.github.io/_pages/index.md

 {: .notice--success}

-So, I'm just gonna put this out there.
-When I have the time, I will write more and we can explore this topic together, in depth.

-I just wanted to say that I'm not a genius.
-Rather, I feel like an idiot, on the daily.
-I'm smart in my own way, but mostly I work.
-A lot.

-There are so many opportunities in tech.
-I've only spent the last year really dedicated to learning blockchain deeply, which also includes having a well rounded knowledge of the surrounding fields and history of computing.

-It sounds like a lot, but probably not too much more work than most any college student, and less work than plenty.

-Point being.
-If you have the way at all where you can devote yourself to tech, DO IT.
-Whatever time you do have, learning the tools to publish on github is a gateway to learning to code.

-Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and being able to publish web content is AWESOME!!! (and not even that hard!!!!!!)

 Hooray!
 I created this website at the beginning of the year, which was my first time publishing a web-page... even if it was only a couple clicks, and a few paragraphs to start.
-{: .notice}

 ![](https://imgur.com/oin0Ir8.png)

-I've loved computers since I was young, although I wasn't very involved with technology for most of my adult life.
-A few years ago, embarking upon a considerable life transition, I began practicing content creation, with the idea of trying to earn a living as a writer.
-My idea was that since I love reading more than anything else, that I could make a career out of reading and writing seemed the most likely rout to do that.

-So I began learning about best practices, following information to its source, markdown, etcetera.
-I also became disgusted with the quality of content overall, on the web.
-I've always been a seeker of truth, and have a focus when it comes to studying subjects whose veracity is important to me.

-When I began creating content for pay, it was very important to me to be as accurate as possible with everything I write.
-Especially considering I knew nothing about any of these subjects before I began writing.

 ## Information Dense Content